Lavash Crackers Recipe

 You can use multigrain flour instead of all-purpose flour to make multigrain crackers.

-Multigrain flour is generally made with a combination of 2 or more grains such as whole wheat flour, finger millet flour, sorghum flour, pearl millet flour, or even amaranth flour.
+Multigrain flour is generally made from a blend of 2 or more grains, such as whole wheat flour, finger millet flour, sorghum flour, pearl millet flour, or amaranth flour.

-Just replace all-purpose flour and whole wheat flour with any gluten-free flour of your choice and make the lavash crackers.
+Just replace all-purpose flour and whole wheat flour with your preferred gluten-free flour, then make the lavash crackers.
 Rolling the crackers might be a little tricky.
-Use can roll them in between two parchment sheets and then transfer the crackers still on the sheet to the oven.
+You can roll them between two parchment sheets, then transfer the crackers, still on the sheet, to the oven.

 How to make the crackers in an Air Fryer?

 Make the dough as mentioned in the recipe.
-Preheat the air fryer to 370 degrees F. Roll it into thin sheets (⅛ inch).
-You will have to roll the sheets a little small to accommodate them in the basket of the air fryer.
+Preheat the air fryer to 370 degrees F. Roll it into thin sheets (โ…› inch).
+You will have to roll the sheets a little smaller to fit them in the air fryer basket.
 Top the sheet with topping and cut into triangles.
-Line the basket of the air fryer with a piece of aluminum foil and keep the triangles on the foil.
-Air fry for 10-12 minutes until the crackers are browned.
+Line the air fryer basket with aluminum foil and place the triangles on it.
+Air-fry for 10-12 minutes, until the crackers are browned.

 Variations